DOAJ/doaj/cms/pages/apply/guide.md

 ## Appeals

 You may submit an appeal if your journal has been removed from DOAJ, or your application has been rejected and no new application is allowed for at least a year.
-Send and email to the [DOAJ Appeals Committee](mailto:appeals@doaj.org).
+Send an email to the [DOAJ Appeals Committee](mailto:appeals@doaj.org).

 If you have been advised that another application is allowed after 6 months, you may not appeal unless the rejection was for an unconfirmed ISSN.